sylveon2064/CruX_Project_1/README.md

      In this way, you will be able to add data to the program.

- ii) Extracting All Data -

-                            (1)Run the file pm.py in terminal

-                            (2)Input >python pm.py e

-                            (3)Input the Master Password

-      In this way, you can extract all the data stored in the Password Manager.

-iii) Extracting Data with a specific Site Name -
+ ii) Extracting Data with a specific Site Name -

                                                    (1)Run the file pm.py in terminal